Aclark2089/Cramster/README.md

 ### Running the server

-Once you have the project repo cloned and have sorced the python activate file, all you have todo to run the server is use:
+Once you have the project repo cloned and make sure you have all of the requirements.txt file installed all you should have to do is all you have todo to run the server is use:

 ```